-Digital assets are stored in a digital asset library file, with a
+Digital assets are stored in a digital asset library file, with an

 .hda (Houdini Digital Assets) extension.
-(Older versions of Houdini created libraries with a
+(Older versions of Houdini created libraries with an

 .otl extension.)
-A library file contain one or more digital assets.
+A library file contains one or more digital assets.

 Houdini loads any asset libraries it finds in